liuggio/StatsDClientBundle/README.md

 3. More StatsCollectors+test

+4. Spit the StatsDService into a library decoupled with bundles

-4. Logging integrated for debugging
+5. Logging integrated for debugging

 5. Better example usage and explaination